 The answer is "NO." We do not charge you just to talk about your case or to answer your questions.
-There is no risk to you for simply scheduling a free initial consultation with one of our experienced Hawaii personal injury attorneys.
+There is no risk to you for simply scheduling a free initial consultation with one of our experienced Honolulu personal injury attorneys.

 How do you get paid?

 We only get paid if we obtain a recovery for you.
 When we recover, our fees are based on a percentage of the total amount of compensation you receive at the conclusion of your case.
 If we are not able to achieve a recovery for you, you do not pay us for our services.